praveenparshiva/ChatRoom-CodePlus/README.md

 ## 📬 Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:charliepraveen535@gmail.com).

 ## 💖 Thanks

 Thank you for checking out this project!
 I hope you find it useful and enjoyable.

-This is written by [readme.ai](https://readme-generator-phi.vercel.app/) - Generate beautiful README files effortlessly.